ghasedakapi/Ghasedak-Laravel-Notification/README.md

 $params = ['param1', 'param2', 'param3'];
 $arr = array(
     'type' => 1,      // 1 for text message and 2 for voice message
-    'template' => 'template', // name of the template which you've created in you account 'params' => $params, // parameters (supporting up to 10 parameters) );
+    'template' => 'my-template', // name of the template which you've created in you account 'params' => $params, // parameters (supporting up to 10 parameters) );
 $user->notify(new SendSimpleNotification($arr));